klebgenomics/Kleborate/docs/source/kpsc_modules.rst

      - Indicates which of the ten genotype profiles (from the table above) this genome was assigned to

    * - Ciprofloxacin_profile_support
-     - Percentage indicating the positive predictive value of the genotype profile in **Ciprofloxacin_profile** for the S/I/R category indicated in **Ciprofloxacin_prediction**, based on evidence from the KlebNET Genotype-Phenotype Consortium.
+     - Percentage indicating the positive predictive value of the genotype profile in **Ciprofloxacin_profile** for the S/I/R category indicated in **Ciprofloxacin_prediction**, based on evidence from the KlebNET-GSP AMR Genotype-Phenotype Group.
 The fraction in brackets (N=n/x) indicates the total number of genomes with this genotype profile (n), and the number of those which possess the associated phenotype (x), which were used to calculate the percentage.

    * - Ciprofloxacin_MIC_prediction
-     - Indicates the MIC distribution observed for the genotype profile in **Ciprofloxacin_profile**, in the form of median value and interquartile range, based on the KlebNET Genotype-Phenotype Consortium data enumerated in the **Ciprofloxacin_profile_support** column.
+     - Indicates the MIC distribution observed for the genotype profile in **Ciprofloxacin_profile**, in the form of median value and interquartile range, based on the KlebNET-GSP AMR Genotype-Phenotype Group data enumerated in the **Ciprofloxacin_profile_support** column.

 .. _klebsiella_pneumo_complex__kaptive: